Leukoplakia are patches on the tongue, in the mouth, or on the inside of the cheek.

-Leukoplakia mainly affects the mucus membranes of the mouth.
+Leukoplakia affects the mucus membranes of the mouth.
 The exact cause is not known.
 Doctors think it may be due to irritation such as:

 The disorder is most common in elderly persons.

-"Hairy" leukoplakia of the mouth called hairy leukoplakia is caused by the Epstein-Barr virus.
-It is seen mostly in HIV-positive people.
+A type of leukoplakia of the mouth called hairy leukoplakia is caused by the Epstein-Barr virus.
+It is seen mostly in persons with HIV/AIDS.
 It may be one of the first signs of HIV infection.
-It can also appear in other people whose immune system is not working well, such as after a bone marrow transplant.
-It is caused by the Epstein-Barr virus, but is not harmful by itself.
-The most common symptoms of hairy leukoplakia are painless, fuzzy white patches on the side of the tongue.
+Hairy leukoplakia can also appear in other people whose immune system is not working well, such as after a bone marrow transplant.

 Stop smoking or using other tobacco products.
-Do not drink alcohol, or limit your number of alcoholic drinks.
+Do not drink alcohol, or limit how many drinks you have.
 Have rough teeth treated and dental appliances repaired promptly.

-Hairy leukoplakia; Smoker's keratosis; Vulvar leukoplakia
+Hairy leukoplakia; Smoker's keratosis

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.